The Threshold Blueprint: Start Your North Carolina Micro-School Legally, Unlock State Funding, and Keep 100% of Your Tuition.

 North Carolina has 101,880 registered homeschools, universal Opportunity Scholarships worth up to $7,942 per student, and three distinct legal pathways for group learning.
 But the state also has one of the most specific regulatory thresholds in the country: the moment your pod includes children from a third family, you are no longer running a homeschool — you are operating a private school.
 Do that without proper DNPE registration, and it is a Class 1 misdemeanor.

-Nobody has packaged North Carolina's regulatory maze into a usable, step-by-step guide that tells you exactly how to build a compliant, fundable micro-school from scratch — until now.
+Nobody has assembled North Carolina's regulatory maze into a single threshold blueprint — one document that tells you exactly when your pod crosses from homeschool to private school, what each pathway requires, and how to build a compliant, fundable micro-school from scratch.
+Until now.

 You want to pull together a handful of families in your neighborhood, create something small and intentional, and give your children the learning environment the school system refuses to provide.
 Maybe your child has ADHD and the IEP battles have exhausted you.
 Maybe you are a former teacher who left the system and wants to serve your community without surrendering control to a franchise network.
 Maybe you are secular, and every quality co-op in your area requires a statement of faith.
 Whatever the reason, you have arrived at the same conclusion: I need to build this myself.